Manila hostage crisis: Hong Kong media and public

 Most Hong Kong newspapers reported the Manila assault on front pages; some local newspapers changed their logo colors to black on their front covers.
 The Manila police and the Philippines government were strongly criticized for their handling of the situation.
 All television channels in Hong Kong broadcast devoted significant coverage to the hijacking, and its aftermath.
-Wall-to-wall live coverage, between 6 pm and 9 pm, made it the single incident with the most live television news coverage in Hong Kong since the September 11 attacks on New York.
+Wall-to-wall live coverage, between 6 pm and 9 pm, made it the single incident with the most live television news coverage in Hong Kong since the September 11 attacks.
 Google displayed a plain white Google Doodle on google.com.hk out of respect for the dead on August 24.

 Apple Daily, which likened the Philippine police to a troop of Boy Scouts in terms of competence, also criticized the Chinese government for acting too slowly to protect lives.
 The Hong Kong Economic Journal criticized the Manila Police for their "appalling professional standards, and the lack of strategic planning"; The Standard said Philippine authorities were accountable.

 The Sun pointed out there was a lone counsel in Manila acting on behalf of China until after the siege had ended, and speculated that more hostages could have been saved had higher-level diplomatic pressure been applied earlier.